 Site Geology and Hydrogeology: Subsurface soils at the site are composed of deltaic sand and silty sand, which grade to clay, which forms the base of the surficial aquifer and confining unit for the deeper bedrock aquifer.
 The depth of the water table varies from 20 feet below ground surface (bgs) at the source area to 40 feet bgs beneath the OSL.
 The depth to the clay confining layer varies from 56 to 97 feet bgs.
 Groundwater flows to the north toward the unnamed streams in the vicinity of the Old Sanitary Landfill.

 Operable Unit (OU) Number 02 is the subject of this document.

 Landfill closure was completed previously for OU01.

 A site location map is attached as Figure 1.
-A site plan is attached as Figure 2.

 SECTION 4: LAND USE AND PHYSICAL SETTING